 Sometimes Social Security applicants feel as though their claims are being delayed endlessly.
-In fact, there is a benefit to Social Security Administrators who draw the process out because every step required and every delay encountered raises the odds the applicant will simply give up.
+There is a benefit to Social Security Administrators who draw the process out because every step required and every delay encountered raises the odds the applicant will simply give up.
 For this reason, it is advisable to use an experienced Social Security disability lawyer from the very beginning of your process.

 The Social Security attorneys at Rhoads & Rhoads law firm will fight to ensure your claim is moving along smoothly with as little delay as possible.
 We will make sure no steps are missed and there are no legal issues or technical reasons that prevent your Social Security claim from being approved.

 Rhoads & Rhoads has been protecting the rights of the injured throughout Western Kentucky for over 45 years.
-If you or a loved one have become disabled and are pursuing Kentucky State Social Security benefits, our team of experienced attorneys and knowledgeable support staff are available to help you through this difficult time and get you the financial recovery you deserve.
+If you or a loved one have become disabled and are seeking Kentucky State Social Security benefits, our team of experienced attorneys and knowledgeable support staff are available to help you through this difficult time and get you the financial compensation you deserve.

 Two Types of Social Security Disability Benefits

-There are actually two distinct types of Social Security Disability benefits, and the requirements for qualifying are very different, though both do require a careful review of the severity of the applicant’s medical condition and disability.
-Beyond that, one type of disability benefits relies heavily on the number of qualifying work years one has put into the Social Security system, while the other gives greater emphasis to the limitations of the applicant’s full financial assets.
+There are two types of Social Security Disability benefits, and the requirements for qualifying are very different.
+Both types require a careful review of the severity of the applicant’s medical condition and disability.
+One type of disability benefits relies heavily on the number of qualifying work years one has put into the Social Security system, while the other gives greater emphasis to the limitations of the applicant’s full financial assets.

 - Social Security Disability Insurance (SSDI or SSD): SSDI is available to disabled workers who have paid into the Social Security system through employment over the years.

 - Supplemental Security Income (SSI): SSI is available to people who meet certain medical and financial criteria.
 You do not have to meet any previous employment requirements to qualify for SSI, but your assets will be reviewed to ensure you truly do not have access to additional resources.

 Applying for Social Security Disability Benefits